-Gender inequality in employment and labour force participation in Niğde is apparent since there is a big difference in the rates for the male and female populations.
+Gender inequality in employment and labor force participation in Niğde is apparent since there is a big difference in the rates for the male and female populations active in labor participant.
 This inequality might indicate and reinforce the predominance of the existing male-breadwinner-female-homemaker model of households.